MK14: Sinclair

+Sinclair MK14, with two upgrades from the basic specification: the INS8154N RAM/IO chip, and two 256 × 4 bit RAM chips.
+The 5V DC regulator and the keycaps are missing.

-Sinclair Radionics had been nationalized and Clive Sinclair was losing control of the company.
+Sinclair Radionics had been nationalised and Clive Sinclair was losing control of the company.
 In 1976, he set up Science of Cambridge (originally as Sinclair Instruments) to recreate Radionics' early mail-order kit success.
 He handed the company to Chris Curry, who ran the company single-handedly.
 Their first product was the kit-form Sinclair Wrist Calculator which was moderately successful but relatively low quality.
 When Williamson approached Sinclair and Curry, they both liked the idea and saw the potential of selling this more advanced kit into the hobby market.

 When Curry approached National inquiring about costs for a mass purchase of the SC/MP, National countered by offering them a completely developed computer system based entirely on National's parts.
 The design combined National's SC/MP Introkit and Keyboard Kit and they offered the resulting design for free, along with some basic software, in exchange for a contract for the parts.
 Sinclair decided this was a far better deal than what he could arrange using Williamson's design, and Williamson was cut out of further development.
 Williamson would later be paid £2,000, ostensibly for writing a manual.

 It was put on the market at £39.95 plus £3.20 VAT and 40 pence postage and handling.
 They placed an initial order with National for 2,000 sets, but the low cost resulted in early orders for 20,000.
 The first systems began to arrive in February 1978, but real production quantities did not begin to arrive for another three months.
-According to Curry, about 15,000 were sold in total.
-The name apparently refers to its fourteen components.
+Contemporary coverage reported that Science of Cambridge had supply problems meeting demand for MK14 kits, resulting in a large backlog of orders.
+Published accounts have given different figures for the total number sold.
+According to Curry, the name stood for "microprocessor kit" with fourteen components, although many people took it to mean "Mark 14".